Talking to Sellers

 How to Make a Great First Impression with Real Estate Seller Leads

-In the previous section (Article 3) we discussed 3 ways to find Motivated Seller Leads.
+In the previous article we discussed 3 ways to find motivated seller leads.

 You might be wondering:

 - What do I say?

 - How do I carry myself with confidence?